NoHomey/react-material-ui-keyboard/README.md

 };
 ```

-# Example using TextField wrapper ('material-ui-number-input')
+# Example using  custom textField

 ```js
 import * as React from 'react';